 In a recent post, you mentioned that the question of, “Does this item spark joy?”, is the wrong question to be asking when decluttering.
 Would you mind elaborating on your stance?

 I understand that the question, “Does it spark joy?” wasn’t entirely Marie’s mindset.
 It wasn’t the only question that she raised in the book.
-But it became such a tagline, that people thought they understood it without reading the book.
+But it became such a tagline, which people thought they understood it without reading the book.

 Where we find our joy in life is when we’re walking in-line with our values and fulfilling our purpose.
-I would contend that the most fulfilling purposes in life are the ones that are selfless, and those that are benefiting other people and those that are benefiting society.
+I would contend that the most fulfilling purposes in life are the ones that are selfless, and those that are benefiting other people and those that are helping society.

-I wanted to refrain the question a little bit.
+I wanted to refrain from the question a little bit.
 I don’t think the filter we should have concerning our possessions is, “Does it spark personal joy or happiness inside of me?” but the question we should be asking is “Does this item help me fulfil my purpose in life?”
-It’s a deeper question and it’s a harder question.
+It’s a deeper question, and it’s a harder question.

 People can use minimalism to pursue whatever they want.
-And really its up to them to decide where they’re going to look for happiness and joy.
-I just think that the longest lasting fulfilment in life is when we can serve others and benefit the people around us.
+And really it’s up to them to decide where they’re going to look for happiness and joy.
+I think that the longest lasting fulfilment in life is when we can serve others and benefit the people around us.
 And I think that’s the question we should be asking more.

 I think that we find management in getting very focused and intentional about our mission and what we want to do.

 I sometimes have to laugh when people make comments saying that it’s not very minimalist of me to have so many readers on my blog, or it’s not minimalist of me to have that many people in my Facebook group.